Farmers Insurance: Auto, Home, and Renters

 How to Contact Roadside Assistance

 Request roadside assistance on the company’s website, mobile app, or by calling the roadside assistance phone number: (800) 435-7764.
-Once you call or request coverage, Farmers will send help to your location.
+Help is sent to your location once you call or request coverage.

-For the most part, the Farmers offers 12-month auto policy periods.
+12-month auto policy periods are standard.
 But you can always ask for a six-month period.
 12-month policy periods keep your rates stable and allow you time to settle into paying the same amount each month.
 Be sure to speak to your agent about the ideal term length for you.
-If you’re looking for a short-term or temporary car insurance policy, you won’t find one.
+If you’re looking for a short-term or temporary policy, you won’t find one.

-Farmers provides insurance for high-risk drivers.
-These are drivers with lots of tickets or accidents on their records.
-High-risk drivers may also have severe offenses, such as a DUI.
+High-risk coverage is available for drivers with lots of tickets or accidents on their records.
+These people may also have severe offenses, such as a DUI.
 Prepare for your policy to be very expensive if you’re a high-risk driver.
 This will be true no matter which insurer you go with.

-Salvage vehicles were declared total losses by their insurance company and unfit to drive.
-This branding exists to inform consumers about the car’s history.
-Salvage branding indicates you can’t register, insure, or drive the car.
+Farmers does not offer coverage for salvage branded vehicles.
+The cars were declared total losses by their insurance company and are unfit to drive.
+This branding exists to inform consumers about this important event in the car’s history.
+This brand indicates you can’t register, insure, or drive the car.

-Does Farmers Insurance cover rebuilt titles?
-Once the vehicle receives a state-assigned rebuilt title, Farmers should be willing to insure it.
-However, you may only be able to get a liability-only policy depending on the vehicle’s condition.
-Acquiring full coverage isn’t out of the question but doesn’t always make sense for cars valued as much as 20% less than similar models.
-Also, because of the car’s claim history, expect to pay more.
+Farmers insures cars with rebuilt titles that meet requirements.
+However, you may only offer qualify for a liability-only policy depending on the vehicle’s condition.
+Acquiring full coverage insurance from Farmers isn’t out of the question but doesn’t always make sense.
+Rebuilt title vehicles are valued as much as 20% less than similar models.
+Also, because of the car’s claim history, expect to pay more despite the lower valuation.

 Before you get a quote, be prepared to provide some information about yourself.
-Farmers, along with all other insurers, needs this info to give you a personalized rate.
+Insurers need this info to give you a personalized rate.
 Here’s what you may need to provide:

 • Your first and last name